Hair Laser Questions and Answers

 Common Post-Op Questions

-How soon can I start laser therapy after surgery?
+How soon can I start laser therapy?

 Always follow your surgeon's specific advice, but the general rule is to wait until all scabs and crusts have healed, typically 14 to 30 days after the procedure.
+Using it too soon can irritate the sensitive scalp.

 Back to blog